MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/wordpress-container-content.md

 The combination of pods in AKS and load balancing of ingress traffic provides high availability even if there's pod failure.

+This scenario supports use of multiple regions, data replication, and auto-scalling.
+These networking components distribute traffic to the pods and include health probes that ensure traffic is only distributed to healthy pods.
+All of these networking components are fronted by a CDN.
+This approach makes the networking resources and application resilient to issues that would otherwise disrupt traffic and affect end-user access.

-The CDN (Front Door) is global service and supports origins deployed across multiple regions (AKS in another regions).
+The CDN (e.g. Azure Front Door) is global service and supports origins deployed across multiple regions (AKS in another regions).
 In addition, caching all responses on the CDN level can provide a small availability benefit when the origin isn't responding.
 However, it's important to note that caching shouldn't be considered a complete availability solution.

 The NetApp Files storage can be replicated between paired regions.
 For more information, see [cross-region replication with Azure NetApp Files](/azure/azure-netapp-files/cross-region-replication-requirements-considerations).